What causes fear of flying?

 Fear of flying activates several overlapping psychological mechanisms that can impact how you think and feel:

-- Loss of control: You’re not flying the plane.
+• Loss of control: The perceived loss of control can be crippling and it affects those who are typically confident.
+You’re not flying the plane.
 You don’t know the pilot.
 You can’t stop the plane or get off mid-flight.
-Loss of control can be crippling and it affects those who are typically confident.

-- Claustrophobia: On a plane, you’re in a confined space, surrounded by strangers, with no escape.
+• Claustrophobia: On a plane, you’re in a confined space, surrounded by strangers, with no escape.
 The doors are sealed, and they won’t open until you land.
+This can be a significant cause of anxiety.

 This response can override rational thought and trigger intense emotional and physical reactions.